MarkCh20/spacetravel/README.md

 - Automatic schema creation and data population using Flyway migrations.

-- H2 Database – lightweight embedded database; file-based in the application, in-memory for testing.
+- Lightweight H2 database – file-based for development, in-memory for testing.

 - Full CRUD functionality for Client and Planet entities.

-- A simple, modular CLI interface for user interaction.
+- Modular CLI interface and layered architecture using interfaces for flexibility and testability.

 **Core concepts:**